distantnative/panel-bar/README.md

 }
 ```

 You have to make sure that your panelBar element contains a link with the `href` attribute `#modal`.
+Check out the sample [`about` element](elements/about/about.php).
 For the modal content it might be helpful to use the content component (see below).

 ### Content